oolofsson/decision-trees/README.md

 MONK-2 | 0.0 | 0.30787037037037035
 MONK-3 | 0.0 | 0.05555555555555558

-Our assumptions were correct, we thought that MONK-2 would be the hardest to learn and MONK-1 the second hardest.
+Our assumptions were incorrect, the entropy suggested that the MONK-2 dataset were the most predictable but in fact MONK-2 got the highest error rate.
+This could be because of overfitting.
-The reason that the errors for training is 0 is that we are testing against the same data that was used for learning.
+The reason we get no error rate testing against the training set is because we've built the decision tree using this dataset.
+It is classifying perfectly against the training data but could be overfitted.

 ### Assignment 6